AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ![Workspace is highlighted with the user expanded and the Import option highlighted.](./media/xx_Databricks_07.png "Import the Databricks notebook")

-4. After importing, select the new **02 Retail** folder.

-5. Select **Event Generator**

-6. Before you begin, make sure you attach your cluster to the notebooks using the dropdown.
-You will need to do this for each notebook you open.

-7. Update the configuration settings for both the **readConfig** and the **writeConfig**, set the following using the values from your lab setup script output:
+4. After importing, select the new **/Includes/Configuration** notebook.
+Update the configuration settings by setting the following using the values from your lab setup script output:

 - Endpoint = Cosmos DB endpoint url
 - Masterkey = Cosmos DB master key
 - Database = Database id of the cosmos db ('movies')

+5. Next, navigate back up to **02 Retail** and select the **01 Event Generator** notebook

+6. Before you begin, make sure you attach your cluster to the notebooks using the dropdown.
+You will need to do this for each notebook you open.

 ![The configuration values in the notebook are highlighted.](./media/xx_Databricks_06.png "Add the databrick notebook configuration settings")